-Honestly, this last one has me terrified.
-The book I write by September 2 may not be very good, but it will be finished.
+Honestly, this last one had me terrified.
+I knew throughout my whole writing process that the book I wrote by my ultimate deadline may not be very good, but it would be finished.

 Note: If you choose to write a check to an organization you despise, it’s best to write the check in advance and give it to a trusted friend with strict orders to send it if you miss your deadline.

-However, one big deadline isn’t enough.
+One big deadline, or even a few medium deadlines, aren’t enough.
 You also need a series of smaller, consistent deadlines to keep you focused each day, and this is where an intention comes in.
 Here’s an example:

 Each morning before work, I will write 500 words at Carroll Street Café.

 (Insert your favorite writing location, e.g. your desk, your favorite coffee shop, or even reclining in bed.)

 Note here that it’s very important to imagine where and when you will write.
 Your chances of following through go up significantly if you picture yourself writing at a specific location at a specific time.

 9. Get Community and Accountability

 I believe in the power of community.
 It’s good to be around people who are struggling with the same problems you are.
 I’ve found that when I spend time with writers who are better than me, I become a better writer.